 What is a Solar Eclipse?

-Partial eclipses of the sun are much more common.
-During the eclipse the moon will move slowly across the face of the sun which will appear as if a very neat bite has been taken out of it.
-From the time that the moon first starts to go in front of the sun to the time it moves right away may take several hours.
-During a partial eclipse, the sky may darken slightly and the sun's light might appear to be more yellowish than usual.
+Partial eclipses of the Sun are much more common.
+During the eclipse the Moon will move slowly across the face of the Sun which will appear as if a very neat bite has been taken out of it.
+From the time that the Moon first starts to move in front of the Sun to the time it moves right away may take several hours.
+During a partial eclipse, the sky may darken slightly and the sunlight might appear to be more yellowish than usual.

 Material prepared by Richard Thompson